jakeberg/resume/tech_lead_assessment.md

 ### 12-Factor Application
 **Maestro - Study Orchestration**
-- Designed **stateless Temporal Workflows** to orchestrate clinical trial data activities, ensuring easy scalability and reliability.
+- Assisted in design of Temporal Workflows to orchestrate clinical trial data, ensuring easy scalability and reliability via a **distributed and microservice** architecture.
-- Managed **environment variable configurations** for deployment consistency across Kubernetes clusters.
-- Automated release processes using **GitHub Actions** and Kubernetes rollout strategies.
+- Automated release processes using **GitHub Actions** and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaing parody between environments.

 **LillyDev SRE Responsibilities & IMS**
 - Adhered to **externalized configurations** and environment variable management using Heroku for event-driven microservices.